SultanaK/Javascript-Quiz-App/README.md

 # Javascript Quiz Application
-Javascript Quiz App is a fun new way to practise, improve, and test your Javascript skills, and test yourself in a truly.
+Javascript Quiz App is a fun new way to practice, improve, and test your Javascript skills, and test yourself in a truly.

  ### How the application work: